Air Arabia: History

 In March 2014, Airbus delivered its 6000th A320 family aircraft to Air Arabia.

 Corporate affairs

 Management and ownership

-Air Arabia launched in October 2003 and was the first low-cost carrier in the Middle East.
+Air Arabia launched in October 2003 and was the second low-cost carrier in the Middle East.
 The company reported more than AED 19 billion in Q4 2019.
 The airline broke even in its first year of operation.
 Air Arabia consists of a group of airlines and companies offering travel and tourism services across the Middle East and North Africa.

-As of the March 2014 Annual General Meeting, the board members consisted of the following members:
+As of March 2014, Annual General Meeting, the board members consisted of the following members:

-During 2019, Air Arabia filed a misdemeanour case against Arif Naqvi, the Pakistani founder and CEO of private equity firm Abraaj Capital following arbitration measures taken by it during 2018.
-Naqvi was also a Director of Air Arabia until 2018, and the airline was one of Abraaj’s unsecured creditors with a loan of $75 million in default.

 Headquarters

 The headquarters is in the Sharjah airport Freight Center, on the property of Sharjah International Airport.
 The airport is 15 km away from central Dubai.

-Joint ventures

-Air Arabia has created joint ventures at four international bases.
-The following countries have or did have JV airlines based there:
+Subsidiaries

 Abu Dhabi

 Air Arabia Abu Dhabi (2020–present).

-The airline was launched on July 14, 2020 after the signing of an agreement between Etihad Airways and Air Arabia.
+The airline was launched on 14 July 2020 after the signing of an agreement between Etihad Aviation Group and Air Arabia.
 Air Arabia Abu Dhabi will support the network of destinations and services provided by Etihad Airways, and in turn will meet the needs of the low-cost and growing travel sector in the region.
-Its board of directors, which is made up of members nominated by the two companies, is responsible for directing the company's independent strategy and developing its business.

-The IATA code of the airline 3L is used for the flight numbers.
-The planes based in Abu Dhabi are registered with the IATA code G9 of Air Arabia.

-Destinations on schedule from Abu Dhabi are Ahmedabad, Alexandria, Bahrain, Baku, Cairo, Calicut, Chattogram, Chennai, Dhaka, Faisalabad, Istanbul, Jaipur, Kathmandu, Khartoum, Kochi, Multan, Mumbai, Muscat, Salalah, Sarajevo, Shoag, Tbilisi, Thiruvananthapuram and Trabzon as of June 2022.